awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 #### Feedback

+For the Greengrass Feedback Connector, we created 3 configurations:
+1. A random sampling at rate of 0.5
-For the Greengrass Feedback Connector, we created 2 configurations, one for the confidence of prediction lower than 0.5, and one for the entropy:
+2. A strategy when the confidence of prediction lower than 0.5,
+3. One based on entropy with threshold 1.0

 ```
 {
+  "RandomSamplingConfiguration\":{
+    "s3-bucket-name": "${FeedbackS3BucketName}",
+    "file-ext": "png,jpg",
+    "content-type": "image/jpeg,image/png",
+    "sampling-strategy":{
+        "strategy-name": "RANDOM_SAMPLING",
+        "rate": 0.5
+    }
+  },
   "LC50": {
-    "s3-bucket-name": "kangrich-greengrass-us-west-2",
+    "s3-bucket-name": "${FeedbackS3BucketName}",
     "s3-prefix": "confidence-lower-than-50",
     "content-type": "image/jpeg,image/png",
     "sampling-strategy": {